Core concepts¶

 return process(data)

-This is the same mechanism that Skyward's plugins use internally.
-The torch plugin, for example, reads instance_info() to configure MASTER_ADDR, WORLD_SIZE, and RANK before calling init_process_group.
-You don't need plugins to access this information — instance_info() is always available inside any @sky.function function, whether you're using a plugin or writing raw distributed logic.
+This is the same mechanism the plugins use.
+The Torch plugin reads instance_info() to set MASTER_ADDR, WORLD_SIZE, and RANK before calling init_process_group.
+You don't need a plugin to reach it — instance_info() is available inside any @sky.function body.

-A common pattern in distributed computing is to send the same function to all nodes but have each node operate on a different slice of the data. sky.shard() automates this: it reads the current node's position from instance_info() and returns only the portion of the data that belongs to this node.
+A common pattern is to send the same function to all nodes and have each operate on a different slice. sky.shard() automates it: it reads this node's rank and returns only the portion belonging to it.

 @sky.function